common-workflow-language/common-workflow-language/draft-3/invocation.md

 runtime environment file system other than the designated temporary directory, system temporary directory, and designated output directory.
 An implementation may provide read-only input files, and disallow in-place update of input files.
-The designated temporary directory and designated output directory may reside on different mount points on different file systems.
+The designated temporary directory, system temporary directory and designated output directory may each reside on different mount points on different file systems.

+An implementation may forbid the tool from directly accessing network resources.
+Correct tools must not assume any network access.
+Future versions of the specification may incorporate optional process requirements that describe the networking needs of a tool.

 The `runtime` section available in [parameter references](#Parameter_references) and [expressions](#Expressions) contains the following fields.
 As noted